oculus42/scoto/README.md

 }
 ```

-All methods in `scoto` are non-mutating.
+All methods in `Scoto` are non-mutating.

 ### Scototype Context